giovtorres/slurmtools/show-cluster-util/README.md

 `OVERLAPPING_PARTITIONS` list in the script so that nodes do not get counted twice.

+To enable GPU allocation usage, configure the `GPU_PARTITIONS` list in the script.

 ## Usage

 `show-cluster-util` will report cluster utilization across all configured